Working in Basel?

 The Two Key Sectors

-The historical Basel flourished due to its ideal location on the Upper Rhine, the river connecting Switzerland to the North Sea.
-Working in Basel's port area was an excellent opportunity for merchants, as well as owners of river barges.
-After the Industrial Revolution came along, large areas of Basel turned into a factory town with plenty of manufacturing companies.
+Historically, Basel flourished due to its ideal location on the Upper Rhine, the river connecting Switzerland to the North Sea.
+Working in Basel’s port area was an excellent opportunity for merchants as well as owners of river barges.
+After the Industrial Revolution, large areas of Basel became home to numerous factories and plenty of manufacturing companies.

-Today, Basel's economy still owes a considerable part of its prosperity to these two fields.
-Logistics remains an important sector in the city.
-Also, Basel is best known as a major location for the chemical and pharmaceutical industries.
-The life sciences employ a great number of people working in Basel, including many expats.
+Today, Basel’s economy still owes a considerable part of its prosperity to both, logistics and manufacturing, which remain important sectors for the city.
+Basel is, however, best known as a major location for the chemical and pharmaceutical industries.
+The life sciences employ a great number of people in Basel, including many expats.

 The National Economy — High-Tech and Knowledge-Based

-The city of Basel is a characteristic example of the Swiss economy in general, with both its positive and some negative aspects.
+The city of Basel is a characteristic example of the Swiss economy in general.
 It is a modern market economy with low unemployment figures and well-qualified job candidates.
-Agriculture plays a rather minor role, while the economy rests on a high-tech, knowledge-based manufacturing sector and a booming service industry are key to the city’s prosperity.
+While agriculture plays only a minor role in Basel’s economy, the high-tech knowledge-based manufacturing sectors and a booming service industry are key to the city’s prosperity.

-However, the strong local currency, the country's export orientation, and its close links to the Euro zone pose a certain risk at the moment.
-While Switzerland's economy is not in danger of entering a recession, there was only modest growth of the national GDP in the first quarter of 2015 (a small1.1%).
-Unfortunately, this development affects Basel as well.
+However, the strong local currency, the country’s export orientation, and its close links to the eurozone can pose certain risks, particularly when the eurozone is weak.
+This risk affects Basel potentially even more than other areas of Switzerland, given its position as a tri-national metropolitan area.
 Nonetheless, the area has a fairly diversified economy.
-Expatriates interested in working in Basel outside a foreign assignment may very well land a job in one of the key economic sectors.
+Expatriates interested in working in Basel outside a foreign assignment may very well land a job in one of the following key economic sectors.

 The Life Sciences — The Essentials

-As mentioned above, the life sciences are the essential industry for Basel.
+As mentioned above, the life sciences are an essential industry for Basel.
 The Basel area forms the center of a larger cluster of companies known as the “Bio Valley” which stretches across the Upper Rhine Valley, from the canton of Basel-Landschaft to the city of Strasbourg.
-Within the life sciences sector, the pharmaceutical and cosmetic industries are the biggest players.
+Within the life-sciences sector, the pharmaceutical and cosmetic industries are the biggest players.

-Basel houses the HQ of global companies like Novartis or Roche, which are household names in the business.
-Roche, for instance, employs about 10,000 people in Switzerland, many of them in Basel’s metropolitan area.
-Even the skin-care products you use during your daily bathroom rituals may have their origin in the labs of specialists working in Basel.
-Beiersdorf produces such brands as Nivea or Eucerin, while Weleda is famous for its organic cosmetics line, is based in the city.
+Basel houses the headquarters of global companies like Novartis or Roche, which are household names in the business.
+Roche, for instance, employs about 10,000 people in Basel’s metropolitan areas alone.
+The German company Beiersdorf produces brands such as Nivea or Eucerin in Basel, while Weleda, famous for its organic cosmetics line, is based in the city.

 The life sciences also include industries like agribusiness and medical technology.
 Companies based in Basel produce a wide range of products as diverse as pesticides, seedlings, Cochlear implants for the hearing-impaired, and dental equipment.
-However, the sector doesn’t consist solely of big business: Basel's life science cluster represents small and medium enterprises, as well as start-up companies.
+However, the sector doesn’t consist solely of big business: Basel’s life science cluster represents small and medium enterprises, as well as start-up companies.